matryx/MatryxPlatform/README.md

 ## Testing Matryx locally with `truffle console`

-1. Install dependencies
+1. Install dependencies and start ganache
     ```
     npm i
-    ```

-2. Begin by removing the build folder and starting ganache
-    ```
-    rm -r build/
     ./ganache-local.sh
     ```

-3. Then in a new window, enter the truffle console
+2. Then in a new window, enter the truffle console
     ```
     truffle console
     ```

-4. The following commands are all executing inside truffle console
+3. The following commands are all executing inside truffle console
     ```
     migrate --reset
     .load setup
     ```

-5. Next, set up the token contract and mint the first 2 accounts some MTX tokens
+4. Next, set up the token contract and mint the first 2 accounts some MTX tokens
     ```
     token = contract(network.tokenAddress, MatryxToken);0
     token.setReleaseAgent(network.accounts[0])